Project

 Or when its an emptystring?

-#4 Updated by Jan Klopper almost 13 years ago
+#4 Updated by Jan Klopper over 13 years ago

 • Assignee changed from Jan Klopper to Elmer de Looff

-#5 Updated by Elmer de Looff almost 13 years ago
+#5 Updated by Elmer de Looff over 13 years ago

 • Assignee changed from Elmer de Looff to Jan Klopper